fabiolimace/abow/README.md

-ABoW
+ABW
 ======================================================

-ABoW stands for Awk Bag of Words. 🏹
+ABW stands for Awk Bag of Words.

 Usage
 ------------------------------------------------------